Scan time: 2-3 minutes / Read time: 3-5 minutes

 Then they wonder why nothing compounds.

-Naval's argument: pick the leverage you can access without permission.
+Naval's argument: pick the leverage you can get without asking.

 Then build one piece that earns while you sleep.